 What We're Working toward

-Raise $4.5 million for Phase 1 to build, test, refine and showcase pilot technology
+For Phase 1 build, test, refine and showcase pilot technology platform

-For Phase 2, build small-scale Water Farms for earliest adoptors in CA and Southwestern US
+For Phase 2, build small-scale Water Farms for earliest adoptors in CA, TX, and Southwestern US

 For Phase 3 build larger-scale Water Farms and expand into broader, more diverse markets